-Betfair and other exchanges are similar to the financial markets.
-One of the common areas is the concept of the arbitrage.
-In sports betting traders who seek out arbitrage opportunities are known as arbers and the practice is called arbing.
-In economic theory arbitrage is defined as profiting from price imbalances in two or more markets.
-In order to take advantage of an arbitrage scenario deals must be done at the same time that exploit the imbalance.
+Arbing is also known as Arbitrage Betting.
+In sports betting, traders who seek out arbitrage opportunities are known as arbers and the practice is called arbing.
+As per economic theory, arbitrage is defined as profiting from price imbalances in two or more markets.
+In order to take advantage of an arbitrage scenario, deals must be done at the same time to exploit the imbalance.
 An arb is also sometimes called a “surebet” or a “miraclebet”.

 There is a subtle difference between arbing and trading.
 Arb transactions are carried out at the same time and in different markets.
 Trading to guarantee a profit involves placing bets at different times but at advantageous odds.
-An arber will only get involved when there is negligible risk but a trader is at the behest of price movements.
+An arber will only get involved when there is negligible risk.
+A trader instead is at the mercy of price movements.

 In sports betting, arbing is not like most betting.
 It’s mathematical, not chance.
 It is a situation whereby you have no-risk as a result of placing a back bet at high odds while laying the bet at lower odds with a different bookmaker or in the exchange.
 Conversely a successful arb can also mean laying a bet at a low price and then backing the same outcome at a bigger price.
 The principle is buying low and selling high or vice versa.
-This might be based on the number of runs in a cricket match or total goals in football but the actual sporting event is irrelevant because the principles across any sport are the same.
+The actual sporting event is irrelevant because the principles across any sport are the same.

 Arbitrage is suited to the sports betting professionals who focus solely on making profits.
 They are not in it for fun, excitement or adrenaline surges.
-Even though these make be experienced they are not the primary motivation of a professional arber.
-The pro caries out research and applies discipline to the art of arbing and has a positive expectancy due to the mathematics and nature of arbitrage opportunities.
-If he can’t win he won’t trade and will wait for other arbitrage openings.
+Even though these may be experienced they are not the primary motivation of a professional arber.
+They have a positive expectancy due to the mathematics and nature of arbitrage opportunities.
+If they can’t win they won’t trade.

-Sports betting arbing meets one of the objectives and motivations of a dedicated sports betting professional and that is to generate an income and make betting a full time job.
+Sports arbing meets one of the objectives and motivations of a dedicated sports betting professional.
+That is, to generate an income and make betting a full time job.
 There is a need for patience and then quick action because arb openings are not that common.
 Once they appear the market will quickly right itself and close the window to exploit the situation.

-For many years UK sports betting in general and horse racing in particular was just about backing an event to happen and specifically a horse to win a race or finish in the each way places.
-Spread betting emerged in the 1980’s as traders in the City of London sought out different ways of plying their trade.
-Spread betting companies introduced the concept of buying and selling in a sports market and Betfair applied the principles to backing and laying.
+For many years UK sports betting, horse racing in particular, was just about backing an event to happen.
+Specifically, punters would back a horse to win a race or finish in the each way places.
+Spread betting emerged in the 1980s as traders in the City of London sought different ways to bet.
+Spread betting companies introduced the concept of buying and selling in a sports market.
+Bookmakers then applied these principles to backing and laying.

-Arbing opportunities between a betting exchange like Betfair and a traditional fixed odds bookmaker such as Ladbrokes or bet365 are the most common but shrewd operators may find openings in different markets on Betfair.
+Arbing opportunities between a betting exchange like Betfair and a traditional fixed odds bookmaker such as Ladbrokes or bet365 are the most common.
+But shrewd operators may find openings in different markets on these exchanges.
 Again, these imbalances are only brief as there are many arbers out there who see arbing as an opportunity to make an income without much effort.
 Bets will be placed in the markets at the arb price but very quickly these won’t be matched and there will be a price adjustment to eliminate the arb.

 The price imbalances might be marginal so the guaranteed percentage profit is minimal and exchange commission may negate all the benefits.
 It won’t take long for the market to balance itself so timing and speed is crucial.
 Two bets have to be placed at the same time in volatile markets and the arb could close in the time between placing the first bet and the counter bet.
 Fast internet connection is essential.